Murine respirovirus: As a vector backbone for COVID-19 vaccine

 In Japan researchers have developed two intranasal vaccine candidates against SARS-CoV-2.
 One design utilizes a modified Sendai virus (SeV) as a vector to deliver the SARS-CoV-2 spike protein's receptor binding domain (RBD) directly to the respiratory tract.
 In pre-clinical studies, mice received the vaccine intranasally.
 Mice demonstrated elevated levels of antibodies specific to the SARS-CoV-2 S-RBD (IgM, IgG, IgA) in both their blood serum and bronchoalveolar lavage fluid, lasting up to 12 weeks.
 Another design uses a similar F-gene lacking SeV vector but different SARS-CoV-2 antigens.
 Instead of the S-protein, the vaccine design used SARS-CoV-2 nucleocapsid (N), membrane (M), and envelope (E) proteins as immunogens.
 The study found strong CD8+ T cell responses against these antigens, suggesting intranasal vaccination can trigger immune cells (CD8+ T cells) that target the virus and help control SARS-CoV-2 infection.
 Vaccination significantly reduced viral load in nasopharyngeal swabs of macaques on day 2 post-challenge, compared to the unvaccinated control group.

+Veterinary vaccine

+Recombinant Sendai virus (rSeV) vectors are currently being developed as a platform for the control and prevention of infectious diseases in animals.
+While vaccination is a cornerstone of ensuring animal health, food security, and economic stability, many existing veterinary vaccines rely on traditional inactivated or live attenuated formulations that may provide insufficient or short-lived protection.
+Recombinant SeV vectors offer several biological and practical advantages for addressing these challenges, especially for major pathogens like influenza A, foot-and-mouth disease (FMDV), and animal retroviruses as shown in the table below and described in the literature review.